 - a) Refers to a competitive process where suppliers are requested to submit quotations on specific goods or service. - b) Generally used where the specifications for the goods and service are clearly defined and the terms of purchase have been established. - c) The Purchasing Officer shall work with the Department Director or delegate to develop the documentation.
-The formal process includes: - i.
-The preparation of a quotation document, which provides the prospective suppliers with clear instructions, specifications, terms and conditions. - ii.
-A quotation form on which bids can be submitted. - iii.
-A clear indication of the final time and place for the receipt of bids. - iv.
-Notice, by the Purchasing Officer, of the Request for Quotation will be advertised in at least one local newspaper and/or on the ebids & tenders website which can be accessed via the Town's web site.
-Notification of Tthe Request for Quotation may also be sent directly to vendors. - d) The Department Director shall consider the relevant specifications, budget authorization, approval authority, and terms and conditions for the purchase of goods, services or construction. - e) The Department Director shall obtain a minimum of three (3) bids.
-The award of the contract shall be to the lowest quote in keeping with the specifications - f)e)The Purchasing Officer, in consultation with the Department Director or delegate, shall prepare a report outlining a summary of the bids and recommend the award of the contract to the lowest responsive quote, subject to the specifications and contractor performance,
+The formal process includes: - i) The preparation of a quotation document, which provides the prospective suppliers with clear instructions, specifications, terms and conditions; - ii) A quotation form on which bids can be submitted; - iii) A clear indication of the final time and place for receipt of bids; and - iv) Notice, by the Purchasing Officer, of the Request for Quotation will be advertised on the eBids & Tenders website, which can be accessed via the Town's website.
+Notification of the Request for Quotation may also be sent directly to vendors. - d) The Department Director shall consider the relevant specifications, budget authorization, approval authority, and terms and conditions for the purchase of goods, services or construction.

-- i.
-Where the value is under \$500,000 to the Department Director, Purchasing Coordinator and Chief Administrative Officer, for approval - ii.
-Where the value is over \$500,000 to Council, for approval. - f) The Town reserves the right to accept or reject any submission.
+- e) The Purchasing Officer, in consultation with the Department Director or delegate, shall prepare a report outlining a summary of the bids and recommend the award of the contract to the lowest responsive quote, subject to the specifications and contractor performance: - i) Where the value is under \$500,000 to the Department Director, Purchasing Coordinator and Chief Administrative Officer, for approval - ii) Where the value is over \$500,000 to Council, for approval. - f) The Town reserves the right to accept or reject any submission.

-3.5 REQUEST FOR TENDER
+3.5 Request for Tender